Every Oscar Best Picture Winner Ranked—From Worst to Best

 What Should Have Won Best Picture: The Social Network

 In the wake of allegations against Kevin Spacey, it’s admittedly difficult to watch American Beauty.
 To be fair, this tale of an ad exec’s infatuation with his teenage daughter’s best friend was always uncomfortable to begin with—that screenwriter Alan Ball excuses his character’s unlawful desires by making sure to tell the audience the best friend is promiscuous doesn’t help matters.
 Certain aspects of American Beauty haven’t aged well, although Annette Bening’s performance remains a revelation.

 What Should Have Won Best Picture: The Sixth Sense

 59. Wings (1927-1928)

 Two World War I pilots (Richard Arlen and Buddy Rogers) compete for the affections of a beautiful nurse in Wings, the very first film to win an Academy Award for Best Picture.
-Directed with dazzling invention by William Wellman, Wings plays surprisingly well when seen today… If you’re watching it for the spectacular dogfights rather than the story’s overwrought love triangle.
+Directed by William Wellman, Wings plays surprisingly well when seen today… If you’re watching it for the spectacular dogfights rather than the story’s overwrought love triangle.
 Wings helped sustain the superstardom of Roaring Twenties “it-girl” Clara Bow just as much as it helped launch the career of Gary Cooper, who appears in a small role.